Requesting support

 You can point multiple domains and subdomains to a same directory by

-creating links in your ~/www/ directory.
+~/www/ directory.
 By default, csoftadm will

 treat "www.example.com" sub-domains specially and automatically create a